14. Text Data

 ## 'spamspamspam'

-is a sequential type, therefore we can extract
+is a sequential type.
+As a consequence, we can extract

 individual code points and create substrings using the index operator: